 This can prevent bluesnarfing by removing stress from you and your team.
 You will be able to focus on training your employees on how to keep safe from threats while in the workplace.
 This means stronger network security on both internal and external levels.

-Secure Your Business With IT Support
+Secure Your Business With Outsourced Tech Support

 While bluesnarfing is a serious and fairly recent risk, there are ways that you can minimize the likelihood of being targeted.
 Investing in an experienced and reputable managed IT service can help you to remain safe.
 Now that you know all about bluejacking and how to prevent it, it’s time to secure your data.

-We’re committed to ensuring that your business remains secure and protected against cyber threats of all types.
+Be Structured Technology Group, the leading IT support Los Angeles based company, is committed to ensuring that your business remains secure and protected against cyber threats of all types.
 Schedule a consultation with our IT experts to discuss your individual support needs and how we can fulfill them.